catalincodes/100-days-of-code/log.md

 ### Day 2: May 18, Wednesday

-** Today's Progress**: I have looked at the JS file which I need to modify.
+**Today's Progress**: I have looked at the JS file which I need to modify.
 Noticed that I need to make hard modifications to the DB if I don't want to wait until Sunday.
 Did a refresher on MySQL and tested on a bidon database running transactions on MySQL.

 **Thoughts** Documentation is seriously underrated.
 The documentation I wrote on Monday sped up my start-up time from 5 minutes to 20 seconds.
 I had all the commands, how many terminals, which URL to use to validate ALL WRITTEN DOWN.
 It made a huge difference.

+### Day 3: May 20, Friday

+**Today's progress**: I have executed the database script I wrote on Wednesday.
+Got it to work just fine, but I need to do more digging.

+**Thoughts**: Planning and analyzing helps.
+I definitely made some minimal progress.
+I will want to do some more work this weekend and close this user story.